urbit/docs.urbit.org/content/guides/http-server/noun-channels.md

 {% callout %}

-If you are not familiar with low-level Eyre channel mechanics, please have a read through the [Eyre guide](/system/kernel/eyre/guides/guide) first.
+If you are not familiar with Eyre channel mechanics, please have a read through the [Using Channels guide](/guides/http-server/using-channels) first.

 {% /callout %}